-By the end of May 2019, Microsoft is going to release the next major update to Windows 10, called Windows May 2019 Update.
-It is a significant upgrade that brings several improvements to Windows 10, specifically to the user interface and the security features of the operating system.
+On May 21st, 2019, Microsoft released the next major update to Windows 10, called Windows May 2019 Update.
+It is a significant upgrade bringing several improvements to Windows 10, specifically to the user interface and the security features of the operating system.
 If you want to know what is new in Windows 10 May 2019 Update, and whether it is worth updating sooner rather than later, read this article:

 1. The Start Menu has fewer pinned apps, you can uninstall more default apps, and unpin groups of tiles

 The Start Menu is simpler, with fewer apps pinned to it by default.
 Some are even grouped by default, to keep it as uncluttered as possible.
 Also, the new Start Menu lets you right-click and uninstall more default apps than it used to in the past, as well as unpin entire groups of tiles directly from the contextual menu.

 Find out more, in this guide: Manage groups of tiles and shortcuts on the Start Menu from Windows 10.

 2. Cortana gets separated from the Windows 10 search

 Microsoft kept on trying to force Cortana and the search feature from Windows 10 to be one and the same.
 With the launch of May 2019 Update, it looks like the company has decided that it wasn't a good idea.
 Cortana remains available in Windows 10 and still does her job as your virtual personal assistant, but it now works as a standalone entity.
 She gets a separate button on the taskbar, as well as a separate settings category in the Settings app.